Blue Water Policy of Portuguese in India

 Nino de Cunha

 He shifted the capital city from Cochin to Goa.
-St.Xavier, a popular Jesuit father visited India during the tenure of Alfanso De D’Souza.
+St.Xavier, a popular Jesuit father, visited India during the tenure of Alfanso De D’Souza.

 Portuguese Settlements

-On the Malabar Coast, it is cochin, Calicut, and Cannanore.
+On the Malabar Coast, it is Cochin, Calicut, and Cannanore.

 Portuguese Trade in India

 The spice trade was the main.
-Portuguese were the first to start a licensing system and to follow monopolistic trade.
+The Portuguese were the first to start a licensing system and to follow monopolistic trade.
 The licensor was named Cartazes by the Portuguese.

 The decline of Portuguese in India

-The English Captain named Best defeated the Portuguese in the Battle of Swalley and by this, the Portuguese lost Surat.
+The English Captain named Best defeated the Portuguese in the Battle of Swalley, and by this, the Portuguese lost Surat.
 Ormuz lost the Dutch in 1622.

 Hugli lost in 1631.
 Mumbai was given as a dowry in 1661 by the Portuguese to the English, for the marriage between Portuguese Princess Catherine of Braganza and Prince Charles II of England.